Overview of Google Photos and iCloud

 Both Google Photos and iCloud are excellent cloud drives for users to store photos and videos.
 However, there’re many buzzes around Google Photos saying that problems may happen on this service, including the issues of “Google Photos not backing up”, “Google Photos lost photos”, etc.

 Thus, it’s recommended to backup from Google Photos to iCloud.
-But, before heading to how to back up Google Photos to iCloud, it’s better to know the reasons:
+All in all, you can benefit a lot from backing up Google Photos to iCloud, including:

 - Data Backup.
 Saving data in only one place is not safe.
 Because once the original data is missing, it’s hard to recover.
 However, if you have a backup, you can restore the lost data as you wish.